 Our self-identity affects how much money we have, how beautiful we feel we are, how confident we can be and even our overall happiness.
 We change the way we behave by stopping ourselves in our old familiar tracks and re-learn new patterns of thinking, new belief systems and new practices.
 We literally have to force ourselves to do things we don’t want to do so we can convince our brain that the pattern of behaviour is associated with who we are now.

 2. Self Preservation

 Change is scary and we would rather choose what is familiar than face uncertainty.
-When we experience something outside of our comfort zone that brings us positive feelings maybe even better than we expected, we tend to go back to a more familiar feeling that we have grown accustomed to even if feels shitty.
+When we experience something outside of our comfort zone that brings us positive feelings maybe even better than we expected, we tend to go back to a more familiar feeling that we have grown accustomed to even if feels painful.

 Now the saying ‘old habits die hard’ couldn’t be more significant.

 If you are desperate for elevation, you won’t need your training wheels anymore.
 Although, the subconscious mind will try to protect you by convincing you that you are not good enough yet.